MyNameIsTakenOMG/azure-ai-solution-engineer/README.md

    - Table projections create a relational schema for the extracted data.
 ## Enrich a search index using Language Studio
  - Explore the available features of Azure AI Language
+   - Language Studio features:
      - Classify text
      - Understand questions and conversational language
      - Extract information
      - Summarize text
      - Translate text
+     - Features can be either preconfigured or customizable.
+Preconfigured features can be tested straight away with a demo-like environment directly inside Language Studio.
+You can use them straight out of the box.
+The other features with * and green cogs in their logo need user customization.
+They require you to train their models so they fit your data better.
+After you have train them, you deploy and can then use them to power your apps or use the same demo-like testing environment.
+   - Test and use preconfigured language features
+   - Create, train, and deploy a conversation language understanding model
+ - Enrich a cognitive search index with custom classes and Language Studio
 ## Implement advanced search features in Azure Cognitive Search
 ## Build an Azure Machine Learning custom skill for Azure Cognitive Search
 ## Search data outside the Azure platform in Azure Cognitive Search using Azure Data Factory